SARKfinance/assettracker/README.md

 **Optional Nice-to-have Stories**

-- [X] Users can chat with other users about their investments (in progress)
+- [X] Users can chat with other users about their investments (COMPLETED)
 - [ ] Users can see daily/weekly/monthly trends about their portfolio
 - [ ] Show suggested tickers when user is typing in a ticker to add (autocomplete)